 The most common word is simply トイレ toire which is a loanword based on "toilet."

 Another common and more polite way to say "toilet" or "bathroom" is お手洗い ote arai.
-Literally, this means "hand washing" since it is definitely a place to wash one's hands!
+Literally, this means "hand washing" since it is definitely a place one should wash one's hands!

 About the Japanese Toilet